MARTIMM/Sufitrail/README.md

 # Changes

+* 0.5.0
+  * Added code to generate and show information of a track.
+The first track is described and the rest has a default message.
 * 0.4.0
   * Total track split in 41 pieces and made visible.
   * Extracted way points from track, however it does not seem usable.
 Must get way points from OSM.